AnirudhPal/TeleTracker/README2.md

 ## Abstract

-We live in a time of great technological innovation.
 Augmented/Virtual reality lets us explore worlds right from our living rooms.
 However, these are just virtual constructs.
 We often forgot the real enviroment around us, and in this case above the us.
 The night sky is quite fascinating and worth exploring.
 Unfortunately, the modernization of the world has let to substantial amount of light pollution.
 If you are in a major city, you would be luck to spot more than a dozen stars.
 In this independent study, I attempt to explore this often underrated natural environment.
 I explore everything for constructing a telescope to star-pattern recognition and AR/VR integration.
 This multidisciplinary approach is enriching as it enabled me to integrate my academic field of computer graphics with my proffesional field of research manufacturing.

 ## Disclaimer